Peru (Cold Brew Kit)

 Grade: Grade 1

-Varietal: Typica, Castillo, Bourbon and Caturra
+Varietal: Bourbon, Catimor, Typica, Caturra

 Peru is located in northwestern South America, right along the Pacific coast.
 The country is divided into three regions: costa (along the Pacific coast), sierra (the Andes Mountains), and Amazonia (the eastern portion of the country, the source of the Amazon River).
 These vastly different regions of the country make it difficult to travel from one region to another, but they also allow for a variety of crops, including coffee, which came to the area in the 1700s.